Kaizen Kiwi = Helping Kiwis Change for Good

 Additionally, we would regularly hold talks, presentations and host panel discussions on everything from creativity to online retail, and to Sustainable Design.
 In addition I spoke to and in front of many audiences, holding presentations and seminars, including at the Retail Asia Expo in Hong Kong.

 Our focus with Style by Asia was always local brands and businesses, and when we later on added an online shopping element to our website, we worked with a handful of New Zealand businesses, giving these companies an opportunity to export their goods abroad.
 While the original website was built on a Wordpress platform, when we added online shopping, we moved it over to Shopify.
 Having built and maintained my own sites on these platforms, I have acquired knowledge about both, and I since have built and maintained other sites on both platforms, plus others on Wix and Squarespace.
+I am now a Shopify Partner.

 Writing and content creation is something I enjoy, and in addition to the vast amount of content produced for my own site, I have also contributed articles to CNN.com.
 Should you feel so inclined, you can read my articles through these links.